Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "But-!"

-"Shhh… Quiet, baby.
+"Shhh...
+Quiet, baby.
 Just lie back and enjoy your birthday present..."

-"Oh *fffuck…* Yes, ma’am."
+"Oh *fffuck...* Yes, ma’am."

 Allison chuckled softly.
 "Good boy."
 She made another hedonistic "mmm", and this one was underpinned by a kind of wet mouth sound.
 Almost like she was licking or sucking on somethi-